 Checkbox Compliance: This is where you and your colleagues are (likely) spending more time than you’d like collecting data points from around the organization – tallying numbers, filling in field after field to manually or semi-manually complete compliance and reporting obligations.
 In this scenario, you’re working to check your compliance boxes and not going very much further – either because you don’t have the time or the systems to dig into additional insights and analytics.

 Impact Reporting: This is where you optimize your approach to completing compliance and reporting requirements.
 You invest more time and resources into uncovering new insights from your complete universe of data.
-In this scenario, you are setting your organization up to be able to track and measure outcomes and impact in a variety of ways, so that you can build meaningful insights and stories about the ways you are transforming victims’ and survivors’ lives.
+In this scenario, you are setting your organization up to be able to track and measure outcomes and impact in a variety of ways so that you can build meaningful insights and stories about the ways you are transforming victims’ and survivors’ lives.

 Why should you make the leap from checkbox compliance to impact reporting?

-- You’ll save time on your HUD and VOCA reporting.
+Save time on your HUD and VOCA reporting.

-- You’ll make space to discover new insights from your data.
+Make space to discover new insights from your data.

-- You’ll gain a richer picture of each client, increasing your ability to align the right services to each need.
+Gain a richer picture of each client, increasing your ability to align the right services to each need.

-- You’ll set yourself up to build more meaningful impact stories that can support a wide array of fundraising efforts.
+Set yourself up to build more meaningful impact stories that can support a wide array of fundraising efforts.